dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 8/Lab_8.rst

 #.
 Are the configurations the same?

 #.
-Now that you have created your HA environment, HA selections will show up for SNAT addressed (not tied to your base network), persistence profiles and connection mirroring on virtual servers.
+Now that you have created your HA environment, HA selections will show up for SNAT addresses (not tied to your base network), persistence profiles and connection mirroring on virtual servers.

    a.
 Go to your **Active** BIG-IP